Electrical DistributionSystem

 Figure 4: Example of a mixed panelboard schedule.
 Blue represents lighting fixtures, red represents others electrical loads

-Figure 4: Example of a mixed panelboard schedule.1
+Figure 4: Example of a mixed panelboard schedule (click on image to enlarge).1

 Evaluation of Energy Consumption